STudor1/Final-project-ML/README.txt

 venv\Scripts\activate
 This now starts the virtual environment.
 Run this to check ml agents has installed correctly mlagents-learn --help
-If any errors occur the set up is not correct or versions might might differ.
+If any errors occur the set up is not correct or versions might differ.

 ------------------------------------------------------------
 Commands to start the training